AdaCore/learn/content/courses/advanced-ada/parts/data_types/numerics.rst

           & Float'Compose (9.67141E-01, -83)'Image);
     end Show_Exponent_Fraction_Compose;

+To understand this code example, we have to take this formula into account:

+   Value = Fraction x Machine_Radix\ :sup:`Exponent`

-For example, considering that :ada:`Float'Machine_Radix` is two, we see that the value 1.0 is composed by a fraction of 0.5 and a machine exponent of one.
+Considering that the value of :ada:`Float'Machine_Radix` on a typical PC is two, we see that the value 1.0 is composed by a fraction of 0.5 and a machine exponent of one.
+In other words:

+   1.0 = 0.5 x 2\ :sup:`1`.

-In other words, 0.5 x 2\ :sup:`1` = 1.0.
-For the value 0.25, we get a fraction
-of 0.5 and a machine exponent of -1, which makes 0.5 x 2\ :sup:`-1` = 0.25.
+For the value 0.25, we get a fraction of 0.5 and a machine exponent of -1, which is the result of 0.5 x 2\ :sup:`-1` = 0.25.
 We can use the :ada:`Compose` attribute to perform this calculation.
 For example, :ada:`Float'Compose (0.5, -1) = 0.25`.